Multi-Representation Geometric Hierarchy Fusion: An Implicit-Submap Driven Framework for Resilient 3D Place Recognition: CONCLUSION

 \section{CONCLUSION}

 In this paper, we propose a novel 3D place recognition method inspired by implicit representations.
-Leveraging submap-based implicit representations, the method begins by acquiring only occupancy grids, uniform triangular points, and corresponding globally consistent normal vectors.
-This information is then collaboratively utilized to generate BEV images and information on clustered 3D segments, depending on exact meaning.
-We employ Log-Gabor filters to derive descriptors for the BEV images and compute descriptors for the 3D segments based on the angular differences between their normal vectors.
-By concatenating these two descriptors, we construct a cross-modal geometric hierarchy fusion feature.
-To the best of our knowledge, this is the first framework that utilizes implicit representations to fuse cross-modal geometric features for 3D place recognition, significantly advancing the exploitation of implicit representations' potential in 3D place recognition.
-In future work, we will further explore the possibilities and roles of implicit representations in place recognition, including the development of new representation paradigms specifically tailored for this task.
+Taking only occupancy grids, uniform triangular points and globally consistent normal vectors as inputs, we leverage submap-based implicit representations to process the data and generate BEV images as well as clustered 3D clusters.
+We derive BEV image descriptors via Log-Gabor filters, and compute 3D cluster descriptors based on angular differences between their normal vectors.
+Rather than simple concatenation, the proposed fusion mechanism constructs a hierarchical macro–micro representation by using macro-level BEV saliency to schedule and weight micro-level normal-statistics descriptors.
+Experiments verify that coupling implicit submaps with macro–micro geometric descriptor fusion can significantly improve the robustness and efficiency of 3D place recognition, confirming that implicit submap representations provide useful geometric evidence for this task.
+For future work, we will further explore the potential of implicit representations in place recognition, including developing task-tailored representation paradigms, building a large-scale standardized benchmark dataset for fair cross-environment comparisons, and designing an end-to-end place recognition framework fully based on implicit representations.

+\begin{IEEEbiography}[{ }]{Xiaohui Jiang} received his B.S. and M.S. degrees from the College of Information Science and Technology, Beijing University of Chemical Technology (BUCT), Beijing, China, in 2023 and 2026, respectively.
+He is currently pursuing the Ph.D. degree at the College of Artificial Intelligence and Robotics, Hunan University, Changsha, China.
+His research interests include computer vision, SLAM and embodied intelligence. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Haijiang Zhu} received the Ph.D. degree in pattern recognition and intelligent system from the National Laboratory of Pattern Recognition, Institute of Automation, Chinese Academy of Sciences, Beijing, China, in 2004.
+From 2006 to 2007, he was a visiting scholar at the Faculty of Engineering, Iwate University, Japan.
+Currently, he is professor and Ph.D. supervisor in the College of Information Science and Technology at Beijing University of Chemical Technology.
+His research interests include image processing and computer vision. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Chade Li} received the Ph.D. degree in pattern recognition and intelligent systems from the State Key Laboratory of Multimodal Artificial Intelligence Systems, Institute of Automation, Chinese Academy of Sciences, Beijing, in 2026.
+He is currently a Senior Engineer at Beijing Research Institute, Huawei Technologies Co, Ltd. His research interests include 3D vision and multi-modal perception and understanding. \end{IEEEbiography}